kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

 Since it is so hard to define rather than going first into microservices we should listen to the first two takeaways from the video that are "One should use microservices as a means to obtain a desired outcome rather than for the sake of using a new technology" and "Microservices shouldn't be the default option.
 If you think a service architecture could help, try it with one of the modules from a very simple monolith typology and let it evolve from there".

-However, sometimes during this course we'll do **arbitrary** splits to our services just to show the features of Kubernetes.
-So even though we are doing "[microservices](https://www.youtube.com/watch?v=y8OnoxKotPQ)" in this course, a healthy amount of scepticism is required around microservices in the real world.
+However, sometimes during this course, we'll do **arbitrary** splits to our services just to show the features of Kubernetes.
+So even though we are doing "[microservices](https://www.youtube.com/watch?v=y8OnoxKotPQ)" in this course, a healthy amount of skepticism is required around microservices in the real world.
 We will see at least one actual and well-justified use case for microservices with service scaling during the course.

 ## What is Kubernetes?

 Let's say you have 3 processes and 2 computers incapable of running all 3 processes.
 How would you approach this problem?

 You'll have to start by deciding which 2 processes go on the same computer and which 1 will be on the different one.
 How would you fit them?
-By having the ones demanding most resources and the least resources on the same machine or having the most demanding be on its own?
+By having the ones demanding the most resources and the least resources on the same machine or having the most demanding be on its own?
 Maybe you want to add one process and now you have to reorganize all of them.
 What happens when you have more than 2 computers and more than 3 processes?
 One of the processes is eating all of the memory and you need to get that away from the "critical-bank-application".
 Should we virtualize everything?
 Containers would solve that problem, right?
 Would you move the most important process to a new computer?
 Maybe some of the processes need to communicate with each other and now you have to deal with networking.
-What if one of the computers break?
+What if one of the computers breaks?
 What about your Friday plans to visit the local Craft brewery?

 What if you could just define "This process should have 6 copies using X amount of resources." and have the 2..N computers working as a single entity to fulfill your request?
 That's just one thing Kubernetes makes possible.